charlesknipp/economics/readme.md

 *"You can't derive smallest"* [-Chinese proverb](https://wpcarey.asu.edu/people/profile/1636136)

-I will add more over time and if you are linked but not mentioned as a user, email me.
+I will add more over time and if you're sent a link but not mentioned as a user, email me.

 email: cknipp@asu.edu